Documentary letter of credit

 - companies specializing in local or foreign trade

-L/C is used as a form of conditional settlements of trade transactions.
+L/C is a form of conditional settlements of trade transactions.

 The most important features of the product